nickmcdev/flutter_dynatrace/README.md

 subAction, key AND either stringValue, intValue or doubleValue

-reportError will require parentAction || subAction + error as string (appednd .toString())
+reportError will require parentAction || subAction + error as string (appednd .toString()) I will also try and find a better way to approach the reportError SDK call in future releases

 reportEvent will require parentAction || subAction + event